When's the Power Back?

 Data sources & how they refresh

 Everything on the site comes from the public sources below.
-"Live" means refreshed on the cadences listed — not second-by-second.
+"Live" means refreshed on the schedules listed below — not second-by-second.

 ODIN (DOE / Oak Ridge National Laboratory)

-The national outage baseline: how many customers each participating utility reports out, by county.
+The nationwide county-by-county count: how many customers each participating utility reports out.
 Public-domain federal data.
 We refresh it about every 15 minutes.
 ODIN covers the vast majority of US electricity customers, but participation and update speed vary by utility — a brand-new outage can take a cycle or two to appear, and a few utilities don't report at all.
 Missing data is not the same as zero outages.

 NWS (National Weather Service)

-Active weather alerts (warnings, watches, advisories) by county — public-domain, refreshed with the baseline about every 15 minutes.
+Active weather alerts (warnings, watches, advisories) by county — public-domain, refreshed along with the county-level counts about every 15 minutes.
 Used for context and for the restoration estimate's weather awareness.

 HIFLD electric territories